iaMO3/alx-portfolio-project/README.md

 ## License

 This project is licensed under the MIT License.
-For details, see the [LICENSE](LICENSE) file.
+For details, see the [LICENSE](LICENSE) 📖file.

 ---